 Ahh, the joys of autumn.
 Pumpkin spice lattes, cooler temperatures and football.
-They’ve got nothing on the excitement of CreateAthon@UofSC.
+They’ve got nothing on the excitement of CreateAthon@USC.
 Every fall, students and mentors deprive themselves of sleep, and perhaps even a shred of sanity, developing advertising and marketing communications for good causes in just 24 intense hours.

 It’s an all-volunteer, pro bono effort that benefits everyone involved: Advancing the causes of deserving nonprofits, ramping up student skills, and bringing professional mentors and students together in an experience that is intense, challenging, rewarding — and fun.
 Read more about how we do all this.